 ii) Checon Shivalik Contact Solutions Private Limited

-The Register of Members and Share Transfer Books will remain closed from 21st September, 2018 and 27th September, 2018 (both days inclusive).
+The Register of Members and Share Transfer Books will remain closed from 05th September, 2019 to 11th September, 2019 (both days inclusive).

 TRANSFER TO RESERVE

-During the year under review, your Company has not invited any deposits from public/shareholders under Section 73 and 74 of the Companies Act, 2013.
+During the year under review, your Company has not invited or accepted any deposits from public/shareholders under Section 73 and 74 of the Companies Act, 2013.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Company has received declarations from all the Independent Directors of the Company confirming that they meet with the criteria of the independence as prescribed both under section 149(6) of the Companies Act, 2013 and under Regulation 16 (1)(b) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Company has received declarations from all the Independent Directors of the Company confirming that they meet with the criteria of the independence as prescribed both under section 149(6) of the Companies Act, 2013 along with the Rules framed thereunder and under Regulation 16 (1)(b) read with Regulation 25(8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 ANNUAL EVALUATION OF BOARDS PERFORMANCE

 Pursuant to the applicable provisions of the Companies Act, 2013 and SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Board has carried out the Annual Performance Evaluation of its own performance, the Directors individually as well as the evaluation of the working of its Board Committees.
-A structured questionnaire was prepared after circulating the drafts forms, covering various aspects of the Boards functioning such as adequacy of the composition of the Board and its Committees, Board culture, execution and performance of specific duties, obligations and governance.
+A structured questionnaire was prepared after circulating the drafts forms, covering various aspects of the Boards functioning such as adequacy of the composition of the Board and its Committees, Board culture, execution, effectiveness of board processes and meetings and performance of specific duties, obligations, governance and information and functioning etc.

-The performance evaluation of the Independent Directors was done by the entire Board excluding the Directors being evaluated.
+The performance evaluation of the Independent Directors and fulfillment of their independence criteria as specified in SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 and their independence from the management was done by the entire Board excluding the Directors being evaluated.
 The performance evaluation of the Chairman, Board as a whole and the Non-Independent Directors was carried out by the Board excluding the Directors being evaluated.
 The Board of Directors expressed their satisfaction with the evaluation process.

 NUMBER OF MEETINGS OF THE BOARD AND AUDIT COMMITTEE

-During the year under review, Six (6) Board Meetings and five (5) Audit Committee Meetings were convened and held, the details of aforesaid meetings are given in the Corporate Governance Report.
+During the year under review, Six (6) Board Meetings and Six (6) Audit Committee Meetings were convened and held, the details of aforesaid meetings are given in the Corporate Governance Report.
 The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013.

 PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS